fansoro/fansoro.org/storage/pages/ru/documentation/welcome.md

 template: documentation
 ---

-Morfy is a simple and light-weighted Content Management System written in PHP!
+Fansoro is a simple and light-weighted Content Management System written in PHP!